sammi-turner/OCaml-Examples/README.md

 <br>

-## Example of Program Generation with Chat-GPT

-I wrote a lexer for parsing s-expressions and had the following [lengthy conversation with Chat-GPT](https://chat.openai.com/share/a11e1f50-dce6-4e11-b351-9b4c02d52443) about how to turn the lexer into a parser, then an evaluator and finally a REPL.

 Along the way, the LLM made errors, but when I pointed them out, it was able to self-correct and arrive at a solution.